H.R. 3747: AADAPT Act

 Primary care clinicians in shortage areas

-Doctors, nurse practitioners, physician assistants, and other licensed primary care professionals in rural, frontier, and medically underserved communities could get ongoing mentoring and training instead of handling dementia cases alone.
+Doctors, nurse practitioners, physician assistants, and other licensed primary care professionals in rural, frontier, and medically underserved communities could get ongoing mentoring instead of handling complex dementia cases alone.

 Native American communities

-The bill specifically includes clinicians serving Native Americans and includes tribal and urban Indian organizations in the broader eligible-entity framework.
+The bill specifically includes clinicians serving Native Americans, and folds Indian Tribes, Tribal organizations, and urban Indian organizations into the broader eligible-entity framework.

 Public and nonprofit training organizations

-Groups that can run dementia-focused Project ECHO models would have a dedicated federal grant opportunity, with awards required within 1 year if the bill becomes law.
+Groups that can run dementia-focused Project ECHO models get a dedicated federal grant opportunity, with awards required within one year if the bill becomes law.

 Who is affected by H.R.
 3747?